Ale888elA/Pi-Hole-VPN-gateway/README.md

 ### 13. - Creating a restore script.
 This restore script will help you to restore the configrations you set in previous chapters of this guide.
 You can choose from a full system restore to the restore of a single feature, like wireguard configuration or nftables configuration.
 It will also ask you if you want to restore from a cloud saved backup file, directly with rclone or providing a link to the cloud backup archive, or from a local backup file from home folder of the RPI.
 If the script will not find the decrypting backup archive password it will automatically start a full restore.
-In case of a full restore, that will be necessary if you re-install the Raspberry Pi OS, you just need to expand the file system on the microSD card and set the RPI static IP address with nmtui like explained in first steps of the guide, and restore script will do all the rest, including setting the IP forward, block IPv6 protocol, seting SSH acces with your security key, restoring your cron jobs and enable daemon services.
+In case of a full restore, that will be necessary if you re-install the Raspberry Pi OS, you just need to expand the file system on the microSD card and set the RPI static IP address with nmtui like explained in chapters 2 and 3 of the guide, and restore script will do all the rest, including setting the IP forward, block IPv6 protocol, seting SSH acces with your security key, restoring your cron jobs and enable daemon services.
 After the restoring process is complete it will also ask if you want to clean files in temporary folder used for the process and restart the RPI to make all changes effective.
 Copy this command to download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/restore.sh" target="_blank">restore.sh</a> script to your RPI home folder:
 ```bash